Anjali-Git-Hub/Movies-WebApp/README.md

 ✔and to manage loading states i used useNavigation hook that give me an object from that i can check the loading states .

+✔I used CSS modules to avoid name collisions when adding CSS styling.

 The  [Live Link](https://movies-fetch-webapp.netlify.app/)